atarbabgei/ros2_rpi_as5048a/README.md

 ## Features

 - Reads data from the AS5048A encoder over SPI.
-- Publishes raw angle, and cumulative angle to ROS topics.
+- Publishes raw angle and cumulative angle to ROS topics.

 ## Dependencies